-This week, the European Commission will adopt the final version of the first set of EU Taxonomy criteria that will define which economic activities can be labelled as sustainable from now on.
+This week, the European Commission will adopt its latest version of the first set of EU Taxonomy criteria that will define which economic activities can be labelled as sustainable from now on.

 Despite the numerous calls coming from the energy and transport industries, which were echoed by a large group of Members of the European Parliament as well as Member States (see letters here and here), the latest draft of the delegated acts still fail to embrace the decarbonisation potential of mature technologies, such as biomethane in road transport.